buscamais/Similar-Sentences-Generation/README.md

 # TransGAN
-This project is currently confidential.
+The code of Transformer is referred to https://github.com/Kyubyong/transformer.